isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-a-garage-floor/index.md

 ###  Step #2 - Provide Adequate Ventilation

-Maintain great air outflow and inflow - and [sand walls before painting](https://pestpolicy.com/sanding-walls-before-painting/).
-This is because there will be toxic paint fumes that may lead to breathing complications and other health issues.
+Maintain great air outflow and inflow - and [sand walls before painting](https://pestpolicy.com/sanding-walls-before-painting/).This is because there will be toxic paint fumes that may lead to breathing complications and other health issues.
 Further, take adequate precautions to reduce the chances of dangerous exposure to different harmful fumes to yourself, humans, pets, and the home environment.

-Conduct cross ventilation in your garage by having enough windows or installing a running fan for effective ventilation - blowing the [toxic fumes](https://en.wikipedia. org/wiki/List_of_highly_toxic_gases) to the outside.
+Conduct cross ventilation in your garage by having enough windows or installing a running fan for effective ventilation - blowing the [toxic fumes](https://en.wikipedia.org/wiki/List_of_highly_toxic_gases)to the outside.

 ###  Step #2 - Floor Preparation

 The next step will involve cleaning your garage floor.
 You'll use a wet-dry vacuum or a broom to effectively remove the debris stuck on the floor.
 Also, use a stiff brush or degreaser to remove all the grease stuck on the floor surface.
 Next, thoroughly rinse your degreaser and give it time to dry - you can use a pressure washer to remove tough stains.
 Using the scraper, keenly scrape off the hard dirt and then apply your degreaser.

-The dirt particles could otherwise bar the paint from effectively bonding with the garage floor. - Next, you'll use a detergent-like[Savogran Trisodium Phosphate](https://www.amazon. com/dp/B0001GOGQW/? tag=p-policy-20)to effectively wash your garage. - Ensure to apply the detergent on the notable stains - leave for 10-20 minutes depending on toughness.
+The dirt particles could otherwise bar the paint from effectively bonding with the garage floor. - Next, you'll use a detergent-like[Savogran Trisodium Phosphate](https://www.amazon.com/dp/B0001GOGQW/?tag=p-policy-20)toeffectively wash your garage. - Ensure to apply the detergent on the notable stains - leave for 10-20 minutes depending on toughness.

 - Use the garden hose (with a high-pressure nozzle) to flush down standing liquids and lather.